 Tipping in restaurants in New York is very important.
 Tipping makes up an essential part of the wages of the personnel.
 It is very common that restaurant workers are paid under minimum wage and it is expected that tips subsidise their salary.
 So please don’t forget to tip your waiter.

 An easy way to calculate the tip is to double the tax.
 In New York City restaurants it is customary to tip 20%.
 New York City local tax is 8.875% making it easy to simply double the NYC local tax and round up.
-There is a lot of debate whether you should calculate the tip on the amount before or after tax.
-Majority of the people tip on the total amount (tax included).
+There is a lot of debate about whether you should calculate the tip on the amount before or after tax.
+The majority of the people tip on the total amount (tax included).
 On top of that, you can currently also expect a surcharge of up to 10 percent of your bill as an economic recovery support measure during the COVID-19 pandemic.

 Some of the finer restaurants might have a bathroom attendant working in the toilets and they also expect a tip of $1-2.
-Coat check tip is $1.
+The coat check tip is $1.

 How to pay with Credit Card